Wireless networking vendor Colubris Networks Inc. claims it's the first wireless LAN (WLAN) hardware vendor to

 According to Carl Blume, director of product marketing at Colubris, the company plans to challenge other switches by embracing use of its intelligent, or "fat," access points at the edge of the network.
 Competitors' WLAN switches often connect users to the network by keeping the intelligence of the network centralized, with "dumb," or "thin," APs.

 Blume said as WLANs get faster with new specifications, like the 108 Mbps 802.11n, fat APs at the edge will be vital.
-He added, "We believe
+He added, "We believe very strongly that the edge of your network has to have embedded intelligence in order to deliver a rich array of services in high performance."

 In fact, Mathias said, wired and wireless convergence will be commonplace within the next two or three years.